 After spending the greater portion of his life in and around Los Angeles, along with his wife Sylvia, Lew followed the lead of their daughter and son, both of whom attended Cal Poly, and moved to the Central Coast in 1993.
 He has enjoyed every moment since in this wonderful area.
 Lew is a recently retired accountant with a passion for fly fishing.
 As current president of a local fly fishing club (www.santaluciaflyfishers.com), Lew is giving back by improving fisheries and habitat.
 He serves on a couple other Boards and is a Certified Mentor for SCORE.

-Katie received her bachelor’s of science degree in Environmental Health from Colorado State University in 1992.
-After working in the field of environmental program management for almost 20 years in both the private and public sectors, she decided to return to school to pursue a Master’s degree in the environmental/natural resources field.
-This December (2016), she will graduate from the University of Idaho with a Master’s degree in Natural Resources.
+Katie received her bachelor’s of science degree in environmental health from Colorado State University in 1992.
+After working in the field of environmental program management for almost 20 years in both the private and public sectors, she decided to return to school to pursue a master’s degree in the environmental/natural resources field.
+In December 2016, she graduated from the University of Idaho with a master’s degree in natural resources.
 Katie currently works as the Stormwater Program Manager for the City of Santa Maria where she is afforded the opportunity to integrate the scientific, communications, and policy dimensions of her graduate degree program.
 In both her professional and volunteer activities, she strives to facilitate water quality improvement, implement public education programs, and promote water resource stewardship.
-She is passionate about protecting and honoring the water resources in our region that provide us with life, pleasure, and meaning.
+She is passionate about protecting and honoring the water resources in our region that provide us with life, pleasure and meaning.

 Ron started with CCSE as a volunteer for our Trout in the Classroom program.
 He loved the opportunity to talk to young students about the science and art of flyfishing.
 He started fishing at the age of eight and had been an advocate for healthy rivers and creeks since the early 1960s.
 He has been a member of the Santa Lucia Fly Fishers club since 2004.
 He is a veteran and both a retired police officer and sheriff.
 He is honored to be on the Board and looks forward to working with and learning from the other Board members.